Hopf algebras and Tutte polynomials: Examples in detail

 \subsection{Las Vergnas' topological Tutte polynomial}

 Here a \emph{graph in a pseudo-surface}, $G\subset \Sigma$, consists of a graph $G=(V,E)$ and a drawing of $G$ on a pseudo-surface $\Sigma$ (i.e., a surface with pinch points, also known as a pinched surface) such that the edges only intersect at their ends and such that any pinch points are vertices of the graph.
-Graphs in pseudo-surfaces are considered up to homeomorphism of the pseudo-surface that restricts to graph isomorphism (the homeomorphism should be orientation preserving when $\Sigma$ is orientable).
 The components of $\Sigma \backslash G$ are called the {\em regions} of $G$, and $G\subset \Sigma$ is a \emph{cellularly embedded graph} if $\Sigma$ is a surface (so there are no pinch points) and each of its regions is homeomorphic to a disc.

 We define